Paul Flather: Academe

-In 2000, Flather was appointed as secretary-general of the Europaeum, an association of leading European universities, including Oxford, Leiden, Paris 1 Pantheon Sorbonne, Charles University, Prague, Jagiellonian University, Kraków, the Graduate Institute of International and Development Studies, Complutense University of Madrid, the University of Helsinki, Universitat Pompeu Fabra, Barcelona, Ludwig-Maximilians-Universität München, and the Institute of Political Studies, Catholic University of Lisbon as associate member.
+In 2000, Flather was appointed as secretary-general of the Europaeum, an association of leading European universities, including the University of Oxford, Leiden University, Paris 1 Pantheon Sorbonne, Charles University in Prague, Jagiellonian University in Kraków, the Graduate Institute of International and Development Studies, Complutense University of Madrid, the University of Helsinki, Universitat Pompeu Fabra in Barcelona, LMU Munich, and the Institute of Political Studies, Catholic University of Lisbon as associate member.
 In 2017, the Europaeum welcomed the University of St Andrews and the University of Luxembourg as its newest members.
 Flather presided over the growth of the Europaeum, from the original three members when he joined the association, to a total of 13 in 2017.
 In his time as secretary-general, he coordinated collaborative academic research, study, and teaching programmes for and between member universities.
 He was also editor of Europaeum Review, director of many research programmes, coordinator for joint study and degree initiatives, and he ran several annual summer schools, spring schools, graduate workshops, policy-making seminars, and classic colloquia.
 Furthermore, Flather fund-raised for the Europaeum's visiting professorships and scholarships programmes.
 Flather's time at the Europaeum ended in 2017, when he stepped down from his position as secretary-general.
 Flather is now the Director of Special Projects at the Europeaum.

 Over the years, Flather has given lectures all over the world, chairing sessions and coordinating workshops, conferences and summer schools all over Europe, including high-level sessions for the British Council on how to battle corruption, published many articles, chapters, edited collections, reports and books, and advised the EU on how to take forward is relations with India in the lead to the 50th anniversary of its independence.

 Flather joined the Moot in 2004 and currently chairs the Round Table’s Web Group Advisory Group.